 You can immediately improve your social accounts by ensuring your profile photo is a high-quality photo of your logo.
 A headshot is okay if you’re freelance.

 Upload a cover photo that complements your profile picture and fits with your brand guidelines.
 Make sure you have a similar style across every platform.
 You can find the correct dimensions and sizes with a quick Google Search.

-Make sure to use high-quality images or videos, and ensure that is correctly sized.
+Make sure to use high-quality images or videos, and ensure that are correctly sized.
 There’s nothing worse than graphics that are stretched out and pixelated.
 They’ll ruin any hopes of engagement and diminish your professional look.
-If you’re needing stock photos, there are a number of websites out there that you can use providing you give attribution.
+If you need stock photos, there are several websites out there that you can use providing you give attribution.

 Hashtags are used across platforms as a way for people to find and discuss individual topics.
 As a business, you can use them to your advantage and reach a wider audience than just your followers.
 Research which hashtags relate to your business, either by searching or by viewing competitors and leading brands in your field.

 Try not to overuse them on certain platforms, as your posts will come across as quite spammy and people will start to gain a negative view of your brand.
-For Twitter, Facebook and Linkedin, it’s recommended to use between 1-5 per post.
+For Twitter, Facebook and Linkedin, it’s recommended to use between 1 to 5 per post.
 On Instagram, you should be aiming to use the full 30 that you’re allowed.

 Your social media plan shouldn’t stay the same.
 There will always be ways you can improve and adapt your current strategy and output to best suit your goals.

 You can see how successful your current social media campaign is by using the inbuilt analytics report on Twitter, Facebook and Instagram.
 You’ll get access to a wide range of data that you can use to try and produce optimal social media content.
 This includes the best times to engage with your audience, most commented posts and follower growth.